GlitcherOG/SSX-Level-Viewer/README.md

 - Show Patch List Postion
 - Edge Selector
 - Point Combine
-- Auto Updater
+- Patch Rotation

 ## Todo Change
 - Scroll wheel to have variable speed
 - Redo Point Selector to always be there but hidden doing so should allow for multi selection easier
 - Limit Mouse Look so camera doesnt freak out
 - Selection to move patch outside relative mode
-- Update Patch Points Code to not regenerate model every time
 - Alpha Textures Desplay as such in editor
 - Black Background button in texture library

 ## Todo BugFixes
 - Fix Bug Where XYZ Gimzo Doesnt Disappear
 - fix Point Colliders, Fix Selection tool it seems to be very broken the further you get from 0,0,0 (While fixed by changing scale want to see if theres a better way)
+- ^ Maybe using world to canvas or something
 - Change white point to another colour or give black outline

 ## Todo Later